-Personal Fitness Training for Older Adults
+Personal Fitness Coaching for Older Adults

 Would you like to grow stronger as you grow older, improve your balance, deftly sidestep debilitating conditions such as diabetes, hypertension, arthritis, and osteoporosis?

 In study after study, regular exercise has been shown to improve strength, flexibility, mobility and balance in older adults.
 Increasingly, research shows exercise also contributes to improved cognitive function and memory.
 Not to mention its salutary effects on cardiovascular health!

 So where to start?
 If you haven’t been exercising for awhile (or ever) it’s best to start slow, and it’s never too late.

 Water aerobics is a great way to begin if you like the pool.
 You don’t need to be able to swim—you’ll be standing up in chest-deep water.There are also deep-water aerobics classes that are a bit more challenging—you use a flotation belt to keep your body submerged up to your neck.
 It’s harder to breathe, but the advantage is that there is no impact—your feet don’t touch the bottom of the pool, which is great for people with ankle, knee, or hip problems.

 You can use water aerobics to develop balance, flexibility, and mobility.
 You can also do strength training in the water when you are just starting out, but you’ll need to do weight-bearing exercises on land to really get strong.
 The water is just too helpful!